HTTP Request

 is the ID of the Google Sheets

-where I want to insert the status, and b
+where you want to insert the status, and b

-is the cell I want to update the value for.
+is the cell, you want to update the value for.
 If there are multiple sheets like sheet1

 , sheet2

-, I can specify the range as range=sheet2!b
+, you can specify the range as range=sheet2!b

 .
 In this case, it would be written as: https://script.google.com/macros/s/AKfycbxw6yFtbqapqJ07J9gwyKUoGhXjc_kIehxT1HPO9ZUwCal-iw4SIjB53ahIs-WNEBXdtA/exec?spreadsheetId=1qDb4fe4dWFHfd1HIYkc8JPTd0IoYpsRVyTwfJhaZcV8&range=B{{variables.range}}